material-motion/material-motion/specifications/duplication.md

 ## Open Questions ##

 - What are the ramifications for interactivity?
-If there are event listeners registered on a view's children, how do you make sure the correct things still happen if those children are interacted with on the duplicate?
+If there are event listeners registered on an element's children, how do you make sure the correct things still happen if those children are interacted with on the duplicate?